sifubro/Adversarial_Attacks/README.md

 This will run a Black Box attack without assuming we have access to the gradients of the model.
 We estimate the zeroth-order gradient by using 2 perturbed samples.

-`adversarial-attacks --input_img_path ./cat.jpg  --attack_method ZerothOrderOptimization  --target_class 254 --epsilon 0.05 --learning_rate 0.1 --add_noise True --noise_max_val 0.01 --sign_grad True --adv_iterations 30`
+`python main.py  --input_img_path ./cat.jpg  --attack_method ZerothOrderOptimization  --target_class 254 --epsilon 0.05 --learning_rate 0.1 --add_noise True --noise_max_val 0.01 --sign_grad True --adv_iterations 30`

 Results will be saved in `./results_zoo`